trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Emi: Hello everyone, I'm Emi, and I'm going to be leading this meeting, representing the Fractureiser Mitigation Team.

-This is gonna be a discussion with community memebers of note about the mitigation for potential future malware incidents.
+This is gonna be a discussion with community members of note about the mitigation for potential future malware incidents.

 As a summary, Fractureiser is a 4-Stage, self-updating, self-replicating piece of malware that boardly targets Java programs with the focus on Minecraft and modded communities.